GraphQLGuide/book/text/type-system/schema.md

+---
+title: Schema
+---

 # Schema

-The [schema](http://spec.graphql.org/draft/#sec-Schema) describes the capabilities of a GraphQL server.
+The [schema](http://spec.graphql.org/draft/#sec-Schema) defines the capabilities of a GraphQL server.
 It defines the possible queries, mutations, subscriptions, and additional types and directives.
 While the schema can be written in a programming language, it is often written in SDL (the GraphQL Schema Definition Language).
 Here is the most basic schema, written in SDL:

 ```gql
 schema {